Aliases for MAFG Gene

 GeneCards Summary for MAFG Gene

 MAFG (MAF BZIP Transcription Factor G) is a Protein Coding gene.
-Diseases associated with MAFG include Fibrosarcoma.
-Among its related pathways are Factors involved in megakaryocyte development and platelet production and Quercetin and Nf-kB/ AP-1 induced cell apoptosis.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with MAFG include Fibrosarcoma and Ayme-Gripp Syndrome.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is MAFK.

 UniProtKB/Swiss-Prot Summary for MAFG Gene

-Since they lack a putative transactivation domain, the small Mafs behave as transcriptional repressors when they dimerize among themselves.
-However, they seem to serve as transcriptional activators by dimerizing with other (usually larger) basic-zipper proteins and recruiting them to specific DNA-binding sites.
-Small Maf proteins heterodimerize with Fos and may act as competitive repressors of the NF-E2 transcription factor.
-Transcription factor, component of erythroid-specific transcription factor NF-E2.
-Activates globin gene expression when associated with NF-E2.
+Since they lack a putative transactivation domain, the small Mafs behave as transcriptional repressors when they dimerize among themselves (PubMed:11154691).
+However, they seem to serve as transcriptional activators by dimerizing with other (usually larger) basic-zipper proteins, such as NFE2, NFE2L1 and NFE2L2, and recruiting them to specific DNA-binding sites (PubMed:8932385, PubMed:9421508, PubMed:11154691).
+Small Maf proteins heterodimerize with Fos and may act as competitive repressors of the NFE2L2 transcription factor (PubMed:11154691).
+Transcription factor, component of erythroid-specific transcription factor NFE2L2 (PubMed:11154691).
+Activates globin gene expression when associated with NFE2L2 (PubMed:11154691).
 May be involved in signal transduction of extracellular H(+) (By similarity).